-There are so many street markets and stores selling everything from t-shirts, bohemian clothes, souvenirs, formal suits, tours, and what not.
-Since this is such a popular place, prices will be a bit high, so you will have a challenge bargaining… so this is the perfect place to fine-tune and master the art of bargaining.
+There are so many street markets and stores selling everything from t-shirts, bohemian clothes, souvenirs, formal suits, tours, and whatnot.
+Since this is such a popular place, prices will be a bit high, so you’ll have a challenge bargaining.
+This is the perfect place to fine-tune and master the art of bargaining.

 8. Eat Street Food

-Khao San area is one of the best places to stay thanks to all the delicious street food you can find there.
+Khao San area is one of the best places to stay in Bangkok thanks to all the delicious street food you can find there.
 You won’t go wrong trying the Pad Thai and Roti.
 There are so many street carts there that you will inevitably fall under their spell.
-But, their food is delicious and cheap.
+But their food is delicious and cheap.

-Monks cannot ask for anything, so if you feel like donating some food, place it in front of them.
+Monks cannot ask for anything, but if you feel like donating some food, place it in front of them or in their basket.